vortechbv/vt-ndarray/doc/vt/ndarray/container/readme.md

 class ndarray;
 ```

-Container for a row-major N-dimensional array.
-It handles its storage automatically.
+Container for an N-dimensional array that handles its storage automatically.
+The array data is stored contiguously in row-major order.

+For externally managed array data, use [ndarray_view](../view/readme.md#top) instead.

 Template parameters
 -------------------